Design a bedroom in Japanese style with AI

 • Mixing shiny black lacquer with matte black — pick one finish.

-Lighting is what separates a real japanese bedroom from a furniture-store imitation.
+Lighting affects how a Japanese direction reads in the bedroom.
 Warm, indirect light — paper pendants, wall-washer sconces, and a single bright task source.
 No cool-white ceiling flood.

 Japanese vs. Modern

-Pick Modern instead if the feeling you want is closer to “clean, bright, move-in ready” than “calm, restful, intentional.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Modern instead if the feeling you want is closer to “clean lines and a lighter composition” than “calm, restrained, and intentional.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 Japanese vs. Scandinavian

-Pick Scandinavian instead if the feeling you want is closer to “light, calm, hospitality-grade warmth” than “calm, restful, intentional.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Scandinavian instead if the feeling you want is closer to “light, calm, and welcoming” than “calm, restrained, and intentional.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 What is a Japanese bedroom?